SRH-Xavier/DIP-Course/README.md

 **2020/9/30**

-The content of lesson 1:
+The content of lesson one:

 1.RGB three-channel separation